Space125/jr-telegrambot/README.md

 ## MVP Scope
 As a user, I want to subscribe on group of posts and get notification via telegram-bot every time, when new post, related to group subscriptions, has come.

+# How it would work
+Based on MVP Scope, we can specify next behaviours (here and after Telegram User, which is using JavaRush Telgegram bot will call User):
+- User can subscribe on group of articles
+- User can view list of gorup subscriptions on which user subscribes
+- User can unsubscribe from gorup of articles
+- User can set an inactive bot and do not receive notifications
+- User can restart getting notifications

+## Deployment
+Deployment process as easy as possible:
+Required software:
+- terminal for running bash scripts
+- docker
+- docker-compose
+- directories for environments:

+    <root project>/.env/jrtb.env

+    File contents
+    - BOT_USERNAME=< username value >
+    - BOT_TOKEN=< token value >

+to deploy application, switch to needed branch and run bash script:

+$ bash start.sh

+That's all.